andrewjahn/AndysBrainBook/docs/HCP/HCP_1_DownloadData.rst

   All of the datasets on the HCP website are quite large, usually at least several dozen gigabytes.
 In this example I will be placing the downloaded data into an external hard drive, under the file path ``/Volumes/ANDY_FMRI/HCP/WU-Minn_HCP_Lifespan_Pilot_WM``.
 If you have the space on your desktop of your personal computer, by all means put it there.

 After you have downloaded the data, extract the files for the first subject (i.e., ``LS2001``) by either double-clicking on the zipped file, or navigating to the directory in which the files are stored, and typing ``unzip LS2001*.zip``.
+This will extract all of the data into a new data structure, ``LS2001/unpreocessed/3T/tfMRI_WM_LR``.